darkmoonight/Projects/Projects/DARK NIGHT/Rain/Rain.md

 - [x] Add a map search to the home page
 - [x] Search for weather cards in cities
 - [ ] Edit a city card
+- [ ] Fix the error with the beginning and end of notifications in 12 hour format